Hozukii/linked-blog-starter-md/School/EE/EE draft Effect of the number of blades on propeller efficiency.md

 - Multimeter
 - anemometer
 - motor
-- 2 9V/ 6LR61 alkaline battery.
+- 2 x 9V/ 6LR61 alkaline battery.
 - electrical wires
-- motor
+- 5 x Propellers (2-6 blades)
 Method:
 To account for the gradual decrease in battery performance, all of the data points were taken when the fans hit their top wind velocity.
 The anemometer was placed 1 cm away from the propeller to measure the velocity at the propeller.
 The current and potential difference during the experiment was measured using the multi-meter.
 To properly test the performance of the propeller, two tests were conducted using different batteries.
 Furthermore, the first experiment was done in order from the lowest to highest number of blades.
-The second experiment's order was randomised to see if the decrease in gradual decrease in performance of the batteries had any mesaru
+The second experiment's order was randomised to see if the decrease in gradual decrease in performance of the batteries had any measurable effects on the results.

 ![[Pasted image 20240809192427.png|400]]